mozilla/team-list/node/README.md

 ```

-You should rended this list within a select tag
+You should render this list within a select tag
 ```html
 <select>
   <option value="default">--Select</option>